nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Oxy-Reducible:** Pertaining to the ability to undergo reduction and oxidation, characteristic of nano-ceria's catalytic properties.

-### Expanded Definition and Usage\nNano-ceria's unique properties make it a critical component in both industrial and biomedical fields.
+### Expanded Definition and Usage:
+Nano-ceria's unique properties make it a critical component in both industrial and biomedical fields.
 In automotive technology, its efficiency in oxygen storage and release significantly enhances the performance of catalytic converters, leading to lower emissions and better compliance with environmental regulations.
 Medically, its antioxidant capabilities are harnessed to treat conditions characterized by oxidative stress, such as Alzheimer's disease and other neurodegenerative disorders.
 The material's biocompatibility and ability to penetrate cellular membranes enhance its therapeutic potential, making it a promising candidate for various regenerative medicine applications.